The Simons Observatory: pipeline comparison and validation for large-scale B-modes: Validation of power spectra and posteriors

-The results are shown in Figure~\ref{fig:model_odds}.
+The results are shown in Fig.~\ref{fig:model_odds}.
 The AIC test detects no clear preference for $C_\ell$-moments over $C_\ell$-fiducial.
 Among 100 simulations containing \dmsm{} foregrounds, 30 have model odds below 1, and only a single simulation below $10^{-2}$.
-Hence, $C_\ell$-moments is not clearly preferred over $C_\ell$-fiducial, although it allows us to mitigate a 1-2$\sigma$ bias on $r$ in the \dmsm{} case.
-This shows that care must be taken when interpreting $<2\sigma$ detections in marginal posterior distributions, since they may be difficult to distinguish from subdominant residual foreground contamination using standard model-comparison techniques.
-We will see in Section~\ref{sec:d10s5} that this situation changes in the presence of yet more complex foregrounds that lead to biases far beyond 2$\sigma$ within the $C_\ell$-fiducial model.
+In case of the \dmsm{} simulation set, this might come as a surprise, considering that the $C_\ell$-moments model allows to mitigate a 1-2$\sigma$ bias.
+We conclude that one must be careful when interpreting $<2\sigma$ detections in marginal posterior distributions, as they may be difficult to distinguish from subdominant residual foreground contamination using standard model-comparison techniques.
+As shown in Sect.~\ref{sec:d10s5}, this situation changes in the presence of input foregrounds that induce a large bias.